Fixed protection

 In some circumstances the tax free cash could be more or less than 25%.
 For example, if the person has scheme specific tax free cash protection above 25%, or where tax free cash is limited because there’s a large GMP liability.

-If benefits above the available LTA are taken, a LTA tax charge will apply.
+If benefits above the available LTA were taken before 6 April 2023, an LTA tax charge applied.

 Benefits taken after 5 April 2016 but before registering for FP2016